First Nations - Land Rights and Environmentalism in British Columbia

 Vallican

+The Sinixt, known also as the Arrow Lakes Indian Band, are the First Peoples of the Upper Columbia Basin, a watershed area that spans British Columbia (BC) and Washington State.
 "When the first European explorers arrived in this area, they encountered a rich culture that had flourished in this region for many thousands of years.
 Despite an apparent genocide perpetrated against the Sinixt, and having been declared officially extinct by the Canadian government, descendants of the Arrow Lakes Peoples continue to maintain a presence locally" Sinixt Nation.
-The Arrow Lakes people are the aboriginal inhabitants of the Upper Columbia Basin (right).

 Sinixt Robert Watt and Marilyn James, 1999.